redundancer/nnUNet/documentation/common_problems_and_solutions.md

    - If even `-tf 1` during preprocessing is not low enough, consider adding a swap partition located on an SSD.
    - upgrade your RAM!
 (32 GB should get the job done)

+3) If it gets stuck after training during evaluation of raw predictions try to continue the same training with `-c` flag, but this time add the `-npz` flag.

 ## nnU-Net training: RuntimeError: CUDA out of memory